 We’ve done so many cool things, played so many games and watched so many movies and TV shows during our month off that it’s gonna take a while to recap everything.
 I’m still trying to figure out the best way to cover all that in posts… Also, getting back online after such an amazing time is difficult, it’s as if I need time to boot my system first.
 I feel old, lol.

-As usual, we spent New Year’s Eve at home in our clean PJs, eating a ton of food prepared by Soforah and watching movies.
-We first watched Nobody (with Bob Odenkirk) and it was great, then we watched No Time to Die and it was amazing.
-Before midnight, we quickly logged into our islands and participated to the countdown.
-It was the first time that we were celebrating with the other residents and we had a total blast!
+As usual, we’ve spent New Year’s Eve at home in our clean PJs, eating a ton of food prepared by Soforah and watching movies.
+We first watched Nobody (with Bob Odenkirk) and it was great, then we’ve watched No Time to Die and it was amazing.

 I’m writing this post as Soforah is courageously doing the grocery shopping while I’m at home with a bit of a cold.
 I’ve been dragging this bug for a few days now and it has turned into a runny nose with shivers kind of sick (Sing Soft Kitty!).
 Being sick in December has become some sort of tradition for me and I’d be a bit lost if it wouldn’t happen (as long as it’s not Covid, of course).